johannsquiroz-dot/Wallarm-Solutions-Engineer-Challenge/README.md

 Notes & Observations
 This project demonstrates how to run a local Wallarm filtering node on Ubuntu OS Docker and generate attack traffic using GoTestWAF against a backend origin (httpbin.org).

-    * Conflicts on docker container and node ports used, had to select different ports to establish connectivity.
-    * Filtering Node was deployed locally on Ubuntu with passthrough variables.
-I had to verify and change the commands since I was getting syntax errors.